 Advanced level requirements: These are expected to be met during the third year of implementation.
-To consider that the HACOFCO supplier at origin is at the advanced level, it must ensure that its supply chain meets 100% of the applicable basic requirements, 100% of the applicable intermediate requirements and 85% of the advanced requirements.
-A failure to meet any critical requirement does not allow the farm or any facility to achieve the Responsible Sourced Verification Status.
-The description of the requirements levels is indicated below:
+For the HACOFCO supplier at origin is to reach the advanced level, it must ensure that its supply chain meets 100% of the applicable basic requirements, 100% of the applicable intermediate requirements and 85% of the advanced requirements.
+A